g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/21-vpn-interprovider-option-c.md

 set protocols bgp group eBGP-AS65503-LU peer-as 65503 set protocols bgp group eBGP-AS65503-LU neighbor 10.0.1.3 family l2vpn signaling
 ```
-Basically, this is a multihop eBGP session, that speaks l2vpn family.
+Basically, this is a multihop eBGP session that speaks the l2vpn family.

-To this session can establish, we need to change some configuration on our RR:
+For this session to establish, we need to change some configurations on our RR:
 ```
 delete group iBGP-AS65020-West family inet unicast nexthop-resolution delete group iBGP-AS65020-West family inet unicast no-install